Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Discussion and results

 \subsection{Case I}

-In this section, we explore the JTE of black hole systems in the extended phase space, where the black hole mass M is the same as the enthalpy H. We compare this process with the JT process of van der Waals gases with fixed particle number, and we use the fixed charge Q for the black hole systems.
-We also assume that the other parameters are constant.
-Using \cite{36,37.4} as a reference, and considering the mass of black holes, we can write the pressure P as a function of M and $r_+$, the mass and the horizon radius of a black hole.
+In this section, we explore the JTE of black hole systems in the extended phase space, where the black hole mass M is the same as the enthalpy H. In our study, we conduct a short comparison of our results with the (JT) process as applied to other black holes.
+These comparative results are summarized in table 5.
+This allows us to evaluate the consistency and discrepancies between our findings and the other data within this concept.
+Using \cite{36,37.4} and considering the mass of black holes, we can write the pressure P as a function of M and $r_+$, the mass and the horizon radius of a black hole.
 By substituting this expression in the temperature formula, we can obtain the temperature as a function of M and $r_+$ as well.
 Furthermore, we can express the mass M and the temperature T in terms of the pressure P and the radius $r_+$ of a black hole.
 Therefore, we get,